 There is a small kiosk, some abandoned buildings right on the beach - presumably hit by the tsunami of 2004, and a couple of places from where it is possible to rent umbrellas and even surf boards.
 The nearby Blue Beach Island is a tiny stretch of land that links to a small island from which there are beautiful views of the sea.
 As the island creates a bay, it is quite protected and there are no waves here.
 The water is clear and clean, and there are virtually no tourists.

 For accommodation options in Nilwella check out Airbnb.

 Dikwella Beach is one of the best beaches in Sri Lanka

 by Travels of a Bookpacker

-We stayed five minutes walk from this stunning beach on the south coast of Sri Lanka.
-The beach is mainly empty at the end furtherest from town and has some trees for shade.
+We stayed in an amazing Airbnb (Horseshoe Bay Penthouse) right between Dikwella beach and Hiriketiya beach five minutes walk to either of those stunning Sri Lankan beaches on the south coast.
+Dikwella beach is mainly empty at the end furthest from town and has some trees for shade.
 The water is calm and not suitable for surfing which makes it a relaxing place to swim and a good place if you’re on a family trip to Sri Lanka.